To streamline the process and ensure timely issuing, applications are now online only. (the application is smartphone friendly)

 - Please print and save a copy of the automated reply should the fire department respond.
 The permit holder must be able to provide a copy of the burn permit for inspection and/or surrender upon request.

-- This form will need to be completed each year and is valid for current calendar year Jan 1st.
-To Dec.
-31st.
+- This form will need to be completed each year and is valid until December 31, 2023.
 You may not burn without a permit!

 - You will still need to call 517-647-4111 prior to burning to be sure burning is being allowed.
 Burning bans may be temporarily in affect due to weather conditions.
 You will no longer need to leave any information when calling 517-647-4111.